aliyun/terraform-provider-alicloud/website/docs/r/alikafka_instance.html.markdown

 The following arguments are supported:

 * `name` - (Optional) Name of your Kafka instance.
 The length should between 3 and 64 characters.
 If not set, will use instance id as instance name.
-* `topic_quota` - (Required) The max num of topic can be create of the instance.
-When modify this value, it only adjust to a greater value.
+* `topic_quota` - (Required) The max num of topic can be creation of the instance.
+When modify this value, it only adjusts to a greater value.
 * `disk_type` - (Required, ForceNew) The disk type of the instance.
 0: efficient cloud disk , 1: SSD.
 * `disk_size` - (Required) The disk size of the instance.
-When modify this value, it only support adjust to a greater value.
+When modify this value, it only supports adjust to a greater value.
-* `deploy_type` - (Required, ForceNew) The deploy type of the instance.
-Currently only support two deploy type, 4: eip/vpc instance, 5: vpc instance.
+* `deploy_type` - (Required) The deployment type of the instance. **NOTE:** From version 1.161.0, this attribute supports to be updated.
+Valid values:
+  - 4: eip/vpc instance
+  - 5: vpc instance.
 * `io_max` - (Required) The max value of io of the instance.
 When modify this value, it only support adjust to a greater value.
 * `eip_max` - (Optional) The max bandwidth of the instance.
-When modify this value, it only support adjust to a greater value.
+It will be ignored when `deploy_type = 5`.
+When modify this value, it only supports adjust to a greater value.
 * `paid_type` - (Optional) The paid type of the instance.
 Support two type, "PrePaid": pre paid type instance, "PostPaid": post paid type instance.
 Default is PostPaid.
 When modify this value, it only support adjust from post pay to pre pay.
 * `spec_type` - (Optional) The spec type of the instance.
 Support two type, "normal": normal version instance, "professional": professional version instance.
 Default is normal.
 When modify this value, it only support adjust from normal to professional.
 Note only pre paid type instance support professional specific type.
 * `vswitch_id` - (Required, ForceNew) The ID of attaching vswitch to instance.